Time-frequency transforms of white noises and Gaussian analytic functions: White noises and their transforms

 \subsubsection{The infinite-dimensional setting}

 When $N=\infty$, we need to proceed differently since there is no (countably additive) probability measure $\mu$ supported on $\H$ satisfying \eqref{FTfinitedim} for every $\lambda\in\H$.
-In fact, the series \eqref{xifinitedim} is almost surely divergent in $\H$; this is often paraphrased by saying that {$\cH$ is not big enough to accommodate a white noise $\xi$}.
-One way to solve this conceptual problem is to follow the approach of \cite{Gro67} and to embed $\H$ into a larger complex Banach space $\Theta$ that can support such a probability distribution.
+In fact, although one can always construct a probability space on which an infinite sequence $(\xi_k)_{k\in\N}$ of i.i.d $N_\C(0,1)$ random variables lives, the series \eqref{xifinitedim} is almost surely divergent in $\H$; this is often paraphrased by saying that {$\cH$ is not big enough to accommodate a white noise $\xi$}. {Indeed, Parseval's identity and the law of large numbers yield } One way to solve this conceptual problem is to follow the approach of \cite{Gro67} and to embed $\H$ into a larger complex Banach space $\Theta$ that can support such a probability distribution.
 We refer the reader to \cite[Chapter 8]{Str10} for references and further information; note that although the general theory is stated there for real Hilbert spaces, it adapts to the complex setting without substantial modification.

 The idea is to take as Banach space $\Theta$ the completion of $\H$ for a norm $\|\cdot\|_\Theta$ that is weaker than $\|\cdot\| = \|\cdot\|_\H$, making sure that the series \eqref{xifinitedim} converges almost surely in $\Theta$.
 Letting $\Theta^*$ be the space of continuous linear forms $\Theta\to\C$, we have the inclusion $\Theta^*\subset\H^*$ of topological duals.
 We can thus isometrically identify $\Theta^*$ as a dense subset of $\H$, using the mapping $\lambda \mapsto h_\lambda$, where $\lambda=\langle h_\lambda,\,\cdot\,\rangle$ is provided by the Riesz representation theorem.
 Now the question is whether there exists a probability measure $\mu$ supported on $\Theta$ satisfying \eq \int_\Theta \e^{\i \lambda (\theta)}\mu(\d \theta)=\e^{-\|h_\lambda\|^2/2},\qquad \lambda\in\Theta^*. \qe One can show that \eqref{FT} characterizes the probability measure $\mu$ on $\Theta$ and that the left-hand side of \eqref{FT} is continuous in $\lambda$ for the weak* topology.